top of page

 Areas of Concerns, Risks, and Relative Contraindications

-Severe lung or heart disease: This is because we would not want fluid to build up into the lungs.
+• Severe lung or heart disease: This is because we would not want fluid to build up in the lungs.

-Uncontrolled Diabetes: This is because we do not want the blood sugars to drop too low if HBOT was combined with overdose of diabetic drug therapy.
+• Uncontrolled Diabetes: This is because we do not want the blood sugars to drop too low if HBOT is combined with an overdose of diabetic drug therapy.

-NOTE: these cases are rare and associated with higher oxygen dosages.
-If you notice any changes, please let the attendant know and don’t worry as the vision tends to go back to its original state within 3 months from discontinuing the sessions.
+• NOTE: these cases are rare and associated with higher oxygen dosages.
+If you notice any changes, please let the attendant know and don’t worry, as the vision tends to go back to its original state within 3 months of discontinuing the sessions.
 For that reason, it is not advised to change prescriptions during this time.

 IS IT WARM INSIDE?